Inertial effects on the interphase drag force and rheology of dilute suspensions of buoyant droplets at low Reynolds number: Problem formulation

 \subsection{The closure problem}

-In the present context, the closure problem consists in expressing all ensemble-averaged terms of the form $\avg{\ldots}$ in ~\ref{eq:f_alpha,eq:def_uup,eq:def_sigma_eff_f} solely in terms of the macroscopic variables namely $n_p$, $\phi_f$, $P_f$, $\mathbf{U}_p$, and $\mathbf{U}_f$.
+In the present context, the closure problem consists in expressing all ensemble-averaged terms of the form $\avg{\ldots}$ in~\ref{eq:f_alpha,eq:def_uup,eq:def_sigma_eff_f} solely in terms of the macroscopic variables namely $n_p$, $\phi_f$, $P_f$, $\mathbf{U}_p$, and $\mathbf{U}_f$.
 We now assume that the droplets are spherical with radius $a$.
-The surface exchange terms may be rewritten in terms of integrals of conditional averaged quantities \citep{lhuillier1992ensemble,zhang1997momentum,fintzi2025}.
+The surface exchange terms may be rewritten in terms of integrals of conditional averaged quantities \citep{lhuillier1992ensemble,zhang1997momentum,fintzi2025statistical}.
 If we take the example of the drag force term, we obtain,

-where $p_f^1[\textbf{r}|\textbf{x},\textbf{w}]$ and $\textbf{u}^1[\textbf{r}|\textbf{x},\textbf{w}]$, are the pressure and velocity fields ensemble averaged on every configuration where a droplet is located at $\textbf{x}$ with centre of mass velocity \textbf{w}, minus the ensemble averaged pressure and velocity fields, i.e. $P_f[\textbf{r},t]$, and $\textbf{U}[\textbf{r},t]$, \textbf{r} being the points on the droplets surface. $\Gamma _p$ denotes the surface of the test droplet whose surface may be expressed as $|\textbf{x}- \textbf{y}|=\textbf{r}=a$.
+where $p_f^1[\textbf{r}|\textbf{x},\textbf{w}]$ and $\textbf{u}^1[\textbf{r}|\textbf{x},\textbf{w}]$, are the pressure and velocity fields ensemble averaged on every configuration where a droplet is located at $\textbf{x}$ with centre of mass velocity \textbf{w}, minus the ensemble averaged pressure and velocity fields, i.e. $P_f[\textbf{r},t]$, and $\textbf{U}[\textbf{r},t]$, \textbf{r} being the points on the droplets surface. $\Gamma _p$ denotes the domain of the surface of the test droplet, whose surface is described by the equation $|\textbf{x}- \textbf{y}| - a=r - a = 0$.
 Here, $ P[\textbf{w}|\textbf{x},t]$ is the probability of finding a droplet with centre of mass velocity \textbf{w} knowing that a droplet is present at \textbf{x} at time $t$.
-The equations governing $p_f^1$ and $\textbf{u}^1$ can be obtained by conditionally averaging the local mass and momentum equations \citep{fintzi2025}.
+The equations governing $p_f^1$ and $\textbf{u}^1$ can be obtained by conditionally averaging the local mass and momentum equations \citep{fintzi2025statistical}.
 The kinematics boundary conditions at the interface of the test droplet are well-defined only if the conditional average is performed on a sample of configurations where the droplets posses the same centre of mass velocity and shape.
 Hence, conditionally averaging on the centre of mass position \textbf{x}, and on the centre of mass velocity \textbf{w}, is a necessary step to reduce the degree of freedom of the conditionally averaged problem.

 In the following, we consider arbitrary values of density and viscosity ratios, defined as:

 respectively.
 Additionally, we limit this theoretical investigation to dilute suspensions ($\phi\ll 1$).
 We defined the droplet Reynolds number as,